 In March 2016, GASB issued Statement No. 81, Irrevocable Split-Interest Agreements.
-This Statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement recognize assets, liabilities, and deferred inflows of resources at the inception of the agreement.
-Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government controls the present service capacity of the beneficial interests.
-This Statement requires that a government recognize revenue when the resources become applicable to the reporting period.
+This Statement requires that a government that receives resources pursuant to an irrevocable split-interest agreement.
+Furthermore, this Statement requires that a government recognize assets representing its beneficial interests in irrevocable split-interest agreements that are administered by a third party, if the government recognize revenue when the resources become applicable to the reporting period.
 The requirements of this Statement are effective for periods beginning after December 15, 2016.